tera-alkahest/alkahest/Alkahest.Plugins.Python/README.md

 ## Usage

 The unit of encapsulation is a script package.
-Each directory under `Python` is considered a package and will be individually by the same IronPython execution engine.
+Each directory under `Python` is considered a package and will be loaded individually by the same IronPython execution engine.
 This means that packages can `import` from each other.
 Within a package, you can have as many Python modules as you need.

 A package must at least have a file called `__init__.py`.
 This file must have the special `__start__` and `__stop__` functions.
 These are invoked on startup